 Dana Robinson

 The HDF5 library caches recently accessed or created file metadata in an internal cache.
-Flushing of entries from the cache is normally managed via a modified least-recently-used algorithm, though the user can manually override this by "corking" the cache, which prevents automatic flushes and evictions, and manually flushing either the entire cache or individual HDF5 objects (datasets, groups, and named datatypes).
+Flushing of entries from the cache is normally managed via a modified least-recently-used algorithm, though the user can manually override this, preventing automatic flushes and evictions, and manually flushing either the entire cache or individual HDF5 objects (datasets, groups, and named datatypes).

-The current corking scheme in the HDF5 library is not very dynamic and is predominantly limited to allowing the entire metadata cache to be corked via somewhat awkward API calls.
-In some cases it would be useful to allow an application to have more dynamic, fine-grained, easier-to-use control over the corking of the metadata cache and individual HDF5 objects such as datasets.
+The current flush prevention scheme in the HDF5 library is not very dynamic and is predominantly limited to allowing the entire metadata cache to have flushes disabled via somewhat awkward API calls.
+In some cases it would be useful to allow an application to have more dynamic, fine-grained, easier-to-use control over the flushing of the metadata cache and metadata for individual HDF5 objects such as datasets.

-A collection of new functions will allow this dynamic, fine-grained corking control of both the entire cache and individual HDF5 objects.
+A collection of new functions will allow this dynamic, fine-grained flush control of both the entire cache and individual HDF5 objects.
 This RFC makes the case for the new functions and describes their semantics.
-The intended audience is advanced HDF5 users who desire control over the metadata cache.
+The intended audience is advanced HDF5 users who desire control over the flush behavior of the metadata cache.
 It is particularly intended for users of the future single-writer/multiple-readers (SWMR) feature.

 This functionality will be a part of the future HDF5 1.10 release.